kreczko/Eye-of-Harmony/README.md

 Eye-of-Harmony
 ==============

-A data analysis meta package/framework tying up the different analysis steps.
+A data analysis ~~meta package/framework~~ aggregator tying up the different analysis steps.

 The Goal
 ==============
-The goal is to create a framework/meta-package which ties up the different components that make up a particle physics analysis:
+The goal is to create a ~~framework/meta-package~~ aggregator which ties up the different components that make up a particle physics analysis:

 1. Preparation of data (map/copy/stream)